-Five students and/or recent graduates will be selected as NIAF Congressional Fellows and will travel to Washington D.C. to work in a Congressional office during the fall of 2017.
+Five students and/or recent graduates will be selected as NIAF Congressional Fellows and will travel to Washington D.C. to work in a Congressional office from September 6 – December 14, 2017.
 NIAF will award fellows with a stipend of $1000 to aid with travel and living expenses while in Washington.
 Fellows will also receive training at NIAF headquarters and will be invited to participate in NIAF events throughout the fall, including NIAF Public Policy Forums and our 42nd Annual Gala Weekend from November 3-5.

 This fellowship serves as an opportunity for first-hand experience in public service for the next generation of Italian American political leaders.
 Fellows will learn about the legislative process, issues facing Congress, and the operations of a Congressional office while working for an Italian American leader who has climbed the ladder of public policy success.